bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## ip

-`ip` specifies that the field value must be a valid IP (v4 or v6) address.IPv4 addresses are expected in the dotted decimal format—for example, "192.168.5.21".
-IPv6 addresses are expected in their text representation—for example, "::1", or "2001:0DB8:ABCD:0012::0".Both formats are well-defined in the internet standard [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986).
+`ip` specifies that the field value must be a valid IP (v4 or v6) address.IPv4 addresses are expected in the dotted decimal format — for example, "192.168.5.21".
+IPv6 addresses are expected in their text representation — for example, "::1", or "2001:0DB8:ABCD:0012::0".Both formats are well-defined in the internet standard [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986).
 Zone identifiers for IPv6 addresses (for example, "fe80::a%en1") are supported.If the field value isn't a valid IP address, an error message will be generated.

 ::: info string.ip example